-Therefore, an improved financial inclusion should be considered from the perspective of a comprehensive increase of its four components: affordability, physical accessibility, product variety, and mental accessibility.
+should be considered from the perspective of a comprehensive increase of its four components: affordability, physical accessibility, product variety, and mental accessibility.
 To achieve the specific objectives and expected results that can be reached while improving financial inclusion, the Bank of Russia has short-term plans to design a strategy for improving financial inclusion.
-Besides, ensuring the proper level of accessibility of financial services is only possible if there are full-scale improvements for all components of the financial market in stable financial conditions.
+Besides, ensuring the proper level of accessibility of financial services is only possible if there are full-scale improvements for all components of the financial market in stable financial environment.